EconomyLens.com

 Trading gets underway in German warship maker TKMS in Frankfurt. ©AFP

 Frankfurt (Germany) (AFP) – Shares in Thyssenkrupp’s naval unit surged Monday as it was spun off from the German industrial giant, highlighting the buzz around European defence firms as the continent rearms amid a growing Russian threat.
-Submarine- and warship-maker TKMS, previously known as Thyssenkrupp Marine Systems, saw its share price jump from around 60 euros ($70) to over 80 in early trading in Frankfurt, giving the firm a valuation of over five billion euros ($5.8 billion).
+Submarine- and warship-maker TKMS, previously known as Thyssenkrupp Marine Systems, saw its share price jump from around 60 euros ($70) to close at over 80 in Frankfurt, giving the firm a valuation of more than five billion euros ($5.8 billion).

 Related